The Digital Storytelling Class will not be offered in 2020. Stay tuned for future course dates!

-Sage Hill Writing is partnering with the Interdisciplinary Centre for Culture and Creativity (ICCC, University of Saskatchewan) to offer a course in a genre that is new to Sage Hill: digital storytelling.
-Digital storytelling is an emerging format where stories are told through interactive scenarios, social computing, hypertexts, narrative computer games, digital films, or any of a number of multimedia formats, relying on tools such as digital cameras and sound recorders, video, sound, images, html, social media such as Twitter, YouTube, podcast, blogs, fan art/fiction, and narrative computer games, etc.
+Sage Hill Writing is continuing its partnership with the Interdisciplinary Centre for Culture and Creativity (ICCC, University of Saskatchewan) to offer a course in a genre that is unique to Sage Hill: digital storytelling.
+Digital storytelling is an emerging format where stories are told through interactive scenarios, social computing, hypertexts, narrative computer games, digital films, or any of a number of multimedia formats.
+The projects will make use of tools such as digital cameras and sound recorders, video, sound, images, html, social media such as Twitter, YouTube, podcast, blogs, fan art/fiction, and narrative computer games, etc.

-Six writers and six digital media practitioners and students of New Media at the University of Saskatchewan will work with new media artist Ellen Moffat, with assistance from new media professor, Allison Muri, and Sage Hill Executive Director, Philip Adams, to create narratives in a digital format.
+Six writers and six digital media students at the University of Saskatchewan will work with new media artist Ellen Moffat, with assistance from new media professor, Allison Muri, and Sage Hill Executive Director, Philip Adams, to create narratives in a digital format.
 Together participants will develop storytelling techniques and learn how to employ them through digital technologies, and they will gain a deeper sense of how new media affects ideas of narrative and storytelling.

 More on digital cultural and media from the ICCC available here.